On this date in 1977, the Junior Black Academy of Arts and Letters, Inc. (JBAAL) was created.

 Holding competitions, exhibits, performances, presentations, and showings of the arts and letters of Black People through the media, including but not limited to photographs, paintings, sketches, carvings, casting, moldings, films, tapes, recordings, engraving, and publications is a year-round curriculum.
 After over two decades of producing and presenting programs in music, theatre, dance, film, television and video, literature, and visual arts throughout the United States, TBAAL has continued to create strong ties among many emerging and well-known artists and scholars.

-In the organization’s early history, it established Third World Players, a professional Resident Touring Company.
+In its early history, the organization established Third World Players, a professional Resident Touring Company.
 Renowned actress Regina Taylor was a member of that company in 1978, and other artists, including Erykah Badu, are products of the Academy.
 On April 14, 1997, the Board of Directors of the Academy unanimously voted to change the name of the Academy from the Junior Black Academy of Arts and Letters, Incorporated (JBAAL) to The Black Academy of Arts and Letters, Incorporated (TBAAL).

 The Black Academy of Arts and Letters, Inc., can be found in the downtown Dallas Convention Center Theatre Complex.
 The complex houses the 1,750-seat Naomi Bruton Theatre, 225-seat Clarence Muse Café Theatre, Eva Jessye Gift Shop, James E. Kemp Gallery, administrative offices, and several rehearsal spaces.